symokevo/dev/ruby/debugging/README.md

 ## Logging with the logger class
 * It is important to intuitively write **puts** statements at the start of your application throughout <br>
 the code in order to expose information to the developer.<br>
-* You could achieve this via the language inbuil functionalities such as:
+* You could achieve this via the language in-built functionalities such as:
 - Python's logging module
 - Java's log4j
 - Node's Winston